Sponsor A Resident

 Tootles

-In 2013, when Mockingbird’s founder Jonell lived in Colorado in the early days of the sanctuary (before moving to New York), she walked into a feed store and someone had left a box of three kittens on the sidewalk with a “free” sign.
-All three kittens were so tiny, filthy and terrified.
-Jonell had initially driven into town to purchase horse feed, but couldn’t leave the kittens behind of course!
-Jonell took two of the kittens (a grey tabby boy and a tortuous shell girl), while another kind patron took the last little orange one.
-Unfortunately Tootles’ sister “Tink” had a massive heart murmur and suffered from seizures every hour requiring her to be by Jonell’s side 24/7.
-Within 6 months, Tink’s body was weak and she could no longer pump enough blood to her heart and brain at the same time.
-An extremely compassionate veterinarian treated her at no cost and Tootles became Jonell’s shadow after the loss of Tink.
-Most folks think that they their cats are the best, but Tootles is actually the BEST cat.
+In 2013, when Mockingbird’s founder Jonell lived in Colorado, in the early days of the sanctuary (before moving to New York), she walked into a feed store, and someone had left a box of three kittens on the sidewalk with a “free” sign.
+All three kittens were so tiny, filthy, and terrified.
+Jonell had initially driven into town to purchase horse feed, but couldn’t leave the kittens behind, of course!
+Jonell took two of the kittens (a grey tabby boy and a tortoiseshell girl), while another kind patron took the last little orange one.
+Unfortunately Tootles’ sister, “Tink,” had a massive heart murmur and suffered from seizures every hour requiring her to be by Jonell’s side 24/7.
+Within 6 months, Tink’s body was weak, and she could no longer pump enough blood to her heart and brain at the same time.
+An extremely compassionate veterinarian treated her at no cost, and Tootles became Jonell’s shadow after the loss of Tink.
+Most folks think that their cats are the best, but Tootles is actually the BEST cat.

 Guinea Pig